 Dedicating time to doing exactly that is key.
 So why not organize a casual Spanish or German lunch for your team to practice with each other.

 In an international team, pair native speakers with learners to create the best learning experience.
 This will not only improve their language skills but also their collegial relationship.
-If you don’t have this option, we offer Babbel Live, a service where learners can speak to native speakers online.
+If you don’t have this option, we offer Babbel Live, a service where learners can take part in group video classes with professional teachers.
+A more goal-oriented solution for individual managers may be Babbel Intensive, where we combine online courses with 1:1 video lessons.

 4. Babbel Chat

 Create a chat, solely dedicated to Babbel!
-In this Babbel Chat your team can share videos about language learning, encourage each other, and, most importantly, only communicate in their new language.
-This way, employees are able to both practise their language and also feel a sense of camaraderie.
+In this Babbel Chat, your team can share videos about language learning, encourage each other, and, most importantly, only communicate in their new language.
+This way, employees are able to both practice their language and also feel a sense of camaraderie.

 5. Competition & Rewards

-We hope you find these tips helpful and would love to hear about your experience!
-Let us know if you try one of these tips or have more ideas!
+We hope you find these tips helpful and would love to hear about your experience.

 Lilly Miner, Expert for Digital Learning